MrJasonBear/Particlepacking/README.md

 1. Download all files to the same working directory
 2. Two .py files exist, a regressor and a classifier approach to solving this trimodal packing problem.
-2. Each .py file has comments on what to change.
+3. Each .py file has comments on what to change to evaluate the different generation of data.
+4. The end of the classifier model has a set of code to add in additional cases to determine their packing predictions for new cases to evaluate.

 <!-- USAGE EXAMPLES -->
 ## Usage